-You can apply for the Barclaycard Arrival through my links for the no annual fee card, which offers a 20,000 point sign up bonus, or my links for the card which offers 40,000 miles as a signup bonus, and waives the $89 annual fee for the first year.
+You can apply for the Barclaycard Arrival through my link for the no annual fee card, which offers a 20,000 point sign up bonus, or for the card which offers 40,000 miles as a signup bonus, and waives the $89 annual fee for the first year.
 Thanks if you do!

 Priceline and Hotwire Charges Qualify for Travel Rebates